ElenaKoch-com/testtask/README.md

 2. Click **Remove** button.
 3. Click **Add** button.
 - In **Add** dialog select **New** > `VST:spectra (Cabbage Audio)`, and click **Add**.
-4. Back in the Cabbage plugin window, drag `VST:spectra` up to make it the first item in the list.
+4. Back in the Cabbage plugin window, drag `VST:spectra` up to make it the first item in the list:

    ![drag item up](Cabbage_drag.png)

 #### Plugin Controls
 **Noise Type** knob: